Vshnv2001/gymtym-rest-api/README.md

 This is a REST API Built for the GymTym app built using Django and models that connect to a MySQL Database

-### Clone this Repository and install dependencies
+### Clone this Repository and install relevant libraries

-To clone a new repository, run:
+To clone a new repository and install libraries, run:

 ```
 $ git clone https://github.com/Vshnv2001/gymtym-backend.git